 The credit history is considered very important information in the banking ecosystem because it is indicative of a potential borrower’s credit risk.
 The credit risk determines a borrower’s propensity to default and is factored into the pricing of a loan, i.e. the higher the risk, the more expensive it becomes for the borrower to get credit.

 GoBear: How does credit history affect the ordinary citizen who borrows money or has a credit line?

-Alex: In more advance economies with an efficient credit information system in place like the US, the credit score of an individual determines the type of credit that person is able to secure, as well as, the price (interest rate) the person has to pay.
-Individuals with poor credit history will have difficulty applying for a loan (or credit card) and will either have to put up a collateral or pay very high interest rates.
+Alex: In more advanced economies with an efficient credit information system in place like the US, the credit score of an individual determines the type of credit that a person is able to secure, as well as, the price (interest rate) the person has to pay.
+Individuals with a poor credit history will have difficulty applying for a loan (or credit card) and will either have to put up collateral or pay very high-interest rates.